 Sexual Assault Forensic Examiner (SAFE) Program

 In 2004, SAVI began a state-of-the-art Sexual Assault Forensic Examiner (SAFE) Program, and, as of November 2006, the New York State Department of Health designated this program a Center of Excellence.
-This distinction not only acknowledges the quality of the program but also the tremendous strides SAVI and The Mount Sinai Medical Center have made together in a relatively short period.
+This distinction not only acknowledges the quality of the program but also the tremendous strides SAVI and The Mount Sinai Health System have made together in a relatively short period.

 We have worked hard to establish a strong network of professionals and liaisons to ensure a coordinated response that minimizes trauma to sexual assault survivors.
 SAFE Programs ensure timely, survivor-centered services, which include health evaluation, evidence collection, and expert witness testimony.